 Ricotta cheese is a commonly-available cheese used as a filling for lasagna and stuffed shells, as well as a pizza topping, and even as a filling for Italian desserts such as cannoli.
-It is made from whey -- a cheese by-product from cheeses like mozzarella and provolone.
+It is made from whey — a cheese by-product from cheeses like mozzarella and provolone.
 You can also make ricotta cheese at home by separating the whey from whole milk.
-This type of cheese is a mixed bag as far as its healthfulness goes.
+Ricotta cheese nutrition is a mixed bag as far as its healthfulness goes.
 It is quite fattening and high in calories; however, it has much nutritional value from the vitamins and minerals it contains.

-A 1-cup serving of whole milk ricotta cheese contains 428 calories and 31.9 g of fat.
-The majority of that fat – 20.4 g – comes from saturated fat, the type of fat that can wreak havoc with your blood cholesterol levels and lead to an increased risk of heart disease.
+A 1-cup serving of whole milk ricotta cheese contains 428 calories and 32 grams of fat.
+The majority of that fat — 20 grams — comes from saturated fat, the type of fat that can wreak havoc with your blood cholesterol levels and lead to an increased risk of heart disease.
 There are part-skim and fat-free ricotta varieties available, although the texture of the ricotta, normally creamy and sweet, sometimes suffers.
-Part-skim ricotta has less fat and calories per serving, although not significantly so as 1 cup has 339 calories and 19.5 g of fat.
+Part-skim ricotta has less fat and calories per serving, although not significantly so as 1 cup has 339 calories and 19.5 grams of fat.
 Fat-free ricotta contains 160 calories and no fat.

 Carbohydrates and Protein